 No statutory amendments will be needed.
-The Social Welfare Act requires DHHS to develop programs for needy families in the State.
-The federal law allows the State to determine those processes and procedures to provide that necessary aid to families.
+The Social Welfare Act allows MDHHS to develop programs for needy families and the disabled in Michigan.

 36. Discuss the feasibility of establishing a regulatory program similar to that proposed in the rules that would operate through private market-based mechanisms.
 Please include a discussion of private market-based systems utilized by other states.